Crafting Precision: How Pressure Vessel Heads are Manufactured

 Forming the Head:

-Elliptical heads are the most common and are formed using a cold or hot spinning process, depending on the material thickness.
+• Elliptical Heads: The most common type, formed through cold or hot spinning, depending on material thickness.

 Machining and Surface Finish: